top of page

 3. "Bula" is "Hello" in Fijian.
 Everyone says it when they see you with such genuineness and smileyness, that you will find yourself saying it to everyone you meet.

-¹ Though this same cabbie provided us with a very memorable memory: When talking about the smorgasbord of Fijian religion, Catholics, Protestants, Hindu, Muslims and even Mormons, I asked Bapu if there were any Jews.
-He replied "What kind?" which I thought was strangely specific, when I replied "Hmmmm, Sephardic?", he then said "No, but we have pineapple juice."
+¹ This same cabbie provided us with a very memorable memory: When talking about the smorgasbord of Fijian religion, Catholic, Protestant, Hindu, Islam, and even Mormonism, I asked Bapu if there were any Jews.
+He replied "What kind?" which I thought was strangely specific, when I replied "Hmmmm, Sephardic?", he then said, "No, but we have pineapple juice."

 and just when you thought Paradise couldn't get any better